Martha Veléz

-Martha Carmen Josephine Hernandéz Rosario de Veléz (born in New York City on August 25, 1945) is an American singer and actress of Puerto Rican descent.
+Martha Veléz (born in New York City on August 25, 1945) is an American singer and actress of Puerto Rican descent.

 Biography

 Veléz started singing at age five and won an opera scholarship at age 12, as a mezzo-soprano.
 She studied for three years, then went to the High School of Performing Arts in New York City.
-She holds a master's degree from Antioch University in Clinical Psychology and a Ph.D. from Pacifica Graduate Institute in Cultural Mythology and Depth Psychology.
+Veléz holds a master's degree from Antioch University in Clinical Psychology and a Ph.D. from Pacifica Graduate Institute in Cultural Mythology and Depth Psychology.
 She is a founding Fellow of the Imaginal Institute of Ojai, California.
 As a playwright, she wrote the award-winning play Power of the Powerless.
 Veléz is interested in using her voice as a means for social change.

-She began her recording career with the folk singing group The Gaslight Singers on Mercury Records.
+Veléz began her recording career with the folk singing group The Gaslight Singers on Mercury Records.
 She was the female singer with Earl Mann, Al Alcabes, and Jeff Hyman.

-Veléz released her debut blues-rock album Fiends and Angels on the Sire/Blue Horizon Records label in 1969; backing musicians included Eric Clapton, Stan Webb (Chicken Shack), and Paul Kossoff (Free) on guitar, Christine McVie (Fleetwood Mac) on keyboards, Jack Bruce on bass, Mitch Mitchell (The Jimi Hendrix Experience) on drums, and Brian Auger on organ.
+Veléz released her debut blues-rock album Fiends and Angels on the Sire/Blue Horizon Records label in 1969.
+Backing musicians included Eric Clapton, Stan Webb (Chicken Shack), and Paul Kossoff (Free) on guitar, Christine McVie (Fleetwood Mac) on keyboards, Jack Bruce on bass, Mitch Mitchell (The Jimi Hendrix Experience) on drums, and Brian Auger on organ.
 The album was produced by Mike Vernon.